-Just got one nagging thought tho – supposing they’re giving flying lessons at this camp of theirs?
+Only got one nagging thought – supposing they’re giving flying lessons at this camp of theirs?
 Supposing the squirrels of London are learning to fly?
-Crisp packets for wings strapped to their backs chucking themselves off rooftops… Jesus.
+Crisp packets for wings strapped to their backs chucking themselves off rooftops.
 A nightmare thought and certainly not one I’m prepared to dwell on for any length of time.

-So for now – gonna pass it on about the flying away idea, tho I suspect someone else may have thought of it first.
-Damn.
+So, for now I’m gonna pass it on about the flying away idea, tho I suspect someone else may have thought of it first!

 Any pigeons out there interested in football, don’t be.
 RoooRoooo sent me this article.
 Jesus Christ.
 Disturbing stuff.
 Thankfully, I’ve never understood the first thing about football and find the whole concept utterly pointless.

 How’s this for scary shit.
 Looks like the squirrels are planning a comeback in quite a big way – using the highly skilled art of Kung Fu.
 What the fuck?